 The SENTINEL-1 SAR instrument's receive module performs demodulation in the digital domain.
 Therefore, unlike ENVISAT ASAR which requires corrections to the I and Q channels of the raw signal, for SENTINEL-1, I and Q channel gain imbalance and non-orthogonality corrections are not necessary.

 Internal calibration is based on information extracted from the calibration and noise measurements associated with a data-take as part of the initial, interleaved and final internal calibration sequence performed by the instrument.
 Internal calibration consists of:

 - calibration pulse extraction

 Noise Measurement Processing

 Noise measurements are recorded during each data-take as part of the initial and final internal calibration packet.
 Noise measurements are recorded separately for each beam by switching off the TX signal for a sufficient number of TX pulses.
+In addition, noise-equivalent measurements are represented by the travelling echoes after each interleaved calibration sequence all along the data-take.
 The noise level is computed as the mean power of the available noise packets for each beam.